brunoluiz/brunoluiz.github.io/content/blog/2019/feb/prettier/index.md

   "env": { "mocha": true },
   "parserOptions": { "sourceType": "script" },
   "extends": "airbnb-base",
-  "plugins": [ "filenames" ],
+  "plugins": ["filenames"],
   "rules": {
-    "arrow-parens": [ "error", "as-needed" ],
-    "comma-dangle": [ "error", "never" ],
-    "filenames/match-regex": [ "error", "^[a-z0-9-.]+$" ],
-    "import/no-extraneous-dependencies": [
-      "error",
+    "arrow-parens": ["error", "as-needed"],
+    "comma-dangle": ["error", "never"],
+    "filenames/match-regex": ["error", "^[a-z0-9-.]+$"],
-      { "devDependencies": true }
+    "import/no-extraneous-dependencies": ["error", { "devDependencies": true }],
-    ],
-    "import/newline-after-import": [ "off" ],
+    "import/newline-after-import": ["off"],
-    "indent": [ "error", 4 ],
-    "max-len": [ "error", 120 ],
+    "indent": ["error", 4],
+    "max-len": ["error", 120],
-    "no-console": [ "error" ],
+    "no-console": ["error"],
-    "prefer-arrow-callback": [
-      "error",
-      { "allowNamedFunctions": true }
+    "prefer-arrow-callback": ["error", { "allowNamedFunctions": true }],
-    ],
-    "prefer-rest-params": [ "off" ],
+    "prefer-rest-params": ["off"],
-    "prefer-spread": [ "off" ],
+    "prefer-spread": ["off"],
-    "quote-props": [ "error", "consistent-as-needed" ],
-    "space-before-function-paren": [ "error", "never" ]
+    "quote-props": ["error", "consistent-as-needed"],
+    "space-before-function-paren": ["error", "never"]
   }
 }
 ```

-Nasty, isn't it?

 ## Enter StandardJS

 StandardJS is a popular JavaScript community attempt to solve the "too many rules" issue.
 The team need to only add [`standard`](https://standardjs.com/) linter and it should settle discussions.
 It is an opionated linter, with [plenty of default rules](https://standardjs.com/#standardjs--the-rules) and [no way for customization](https://standardjs.com/#i-disagree-with-rule-x-can-you-change-it).

 There are some complications around StandardJS though (personal opinion: I still like it).
-Calling it "standard", where it is not actually the "de facto" standard for JS projects, can confuse people (there is even a [ disclaimer in their page ](https://standardjs.com/#but-this-isnt-a-real-web-standard)).
+Calling it "standard", where it is not actually the "de facto" standard for JS projects, can confuse people (there is even a [disclaimer in their page](https://standardjs.com/#but-this-isnt-a-real-web-standard)).
 But, the biggest polemic, is the decission to not use semi-colons.

 The project arguments it is unnecessary nowadays, as all JS engines can deal with it using Automatic Semicolon Insertion (ASI).
 The catch is that ASI doesn't work as expected in some cases, and some think it can generate performance penalties.